EOSIO/eos/README.md

 ## Software Installation

-If you are new to EOSIO, it is recommended that you install the [EOSIO Prebuilt Binaries](#prebuilt-binaries), then proceed to the [Getting Started](https://eosio.github.io/getting-started) section of the [EOSIO Developer Portal](https://eosio.github.io).
+If you are new to EOSIO, it is recommended that you install the [EOSIO Prebuilt Binaries](#prebuilt-binaries), then proceed to the [Getting Started](https://developers.eos.io/eosio-home/docs) walkthrough.
 If you are an advanced developer, a block producer, or no binaries are available for your platform, you may need to [Build EOSIO from source](https://eosio.github.io/eos/latest/install/build-from-source).

 ---